 Vice-Chairman Cole is a Board Certified Specialist in Tax Law by the Louisiana Board of Legal Specialization.
 He has served as Chair of the Board of Legal Specialization's Tax Law Certification Advisory Commission.

 Cade serves on the executive committee of the National Conference of State Tax Judges, and has been Judicial Liason to the the American Bar Association State and Local Tax Committee.
-He also serves as a member of Senator Cassidy's vetting committee for Federal Judicial Nominations in Louisiana.
+He also serves as a member of the vetting committee for Federal Judicial Nominations in Louisiana.

 He also serves as a member of the House of Delegates of the Louisiana State Bar Association.
 He is an active member and Vice Chair of the Tax Section of the Louisiana State Bar Association.
 In 2013, Judge Cole received the Southwest Louisiana Bar Association's Outstanding Service Award for work increasing indigent defense funding.